Shekhar-rv/data_engineering_project/README.md

   3. Start the course to see if you were able to take into account the requirements.
   4. Add setup instructions.
   5. Set up .env file to handle postgres credentials and pass in the postgres uri to the python image.
-  6. Continue the course for god sake SHEKHAR!!!
+  6. Find a way to dynamically assign postgres uri (IP address of container is static at the moment)